appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 **Problem #1: Accessing basic sessions**

-To authenticate using anonymous sessions, email-password sessions and magic URL sessions, the Appwrite SDKs make a POST request to the relevant endpoint.
-The response body contains the session ID, but not the
+Basic sessions, such as anonymous sessions, email-password sessions and magic URL sessions, are not accessible from SSR applications using the SDK.

-The SDK currently obscures the session cookie value with the [call method](https://github.com/appwrite/sdk-for-node/blob/aaea14a36d5b7daac859eaa8dc44d2253fbcbcef/lib/client.js#L120C86-L120C86) which only returns the response body.
+When a client uses the SDK to make a POST request to Appwrite, the SDK obscures the session cookie value with the [call method](https://github.com/appwrite/sdk-for-node/blob/aaea14a36d5b7daac859eaa8dc44d2253fbcbcef/lib/client.js#L120C86-L120C86) and only returns the response body.

 A popular hacky workaround for this involves making a manual fetch request, bypassing the SDK and parsing the cookie from the response headers.